Login

 Health insurance policy, law and system

-The general conditions of insurance are an important component of basic and supplement insurance contracts.
+The general conditions of insurance are an important component of basic and supplemental insurance contracts.
 They specify the cover provided by the insurance product in question.

-As stated in the Health Insurance Act, anyone resident in Switzerland must take out health insurance.
-The canton of residence is responsible for ensuring this obligation is met.
+According to the Health Insurance Act (KVG), anyone resident in Switzerland must be insured with a health insurance company.
+Your canton of residence is responsible for ensuring this obligation is met.
 This ensures that the Swiss population is insured in the event of illness.

-The Health Insurance Ordinance and Health Insurance Benefits Ordinance determine the benefits that compulsory health insurance must cover.
-They ensure that all basic insurance policies offer the same cover, irrespective of insurer.
+The Nursing Benefits Ordinance regulates the covered benefits of compulsory health insurance.
+They also ensure that all basic insurance policies offer the same cover, irrespective of insurer.

 Federal Office of Public Health (FOPH)